-Whereas when seen from the number of comparisons of state and private universities as data from the Higher Education Database (PDDIKTI) states that there are 370 State University Universities in Indonesia.
-Whereas for PU there were 4,043 tertiary institutions.
-Similarly, the number of lecturers.
-According to the national recap of the 2015/2016 semester even by PDDIKTI it was stated that the number of SU lecturers was only 69,662 lecturers.
-The figure is quite small when compared to PU lecturers, amounting to 190,769 (Hidayati, 2016).
+Meanwhile, when viewed from the comparison of the number of PTN and PTS as data from the Higher Education Database (PDDIKTI) states there are 370 PTN in Indonesia.
+As for PU, there are 4,043 universities.
+Likewise with the number of lecturers.
+According to the national recap of the 2019/2020 semester, even PDDIKTI stated that the number of SU lecturers was only 69,662 lecturers, this figure is quite small when compared to PU lecturers, which is 190,769.

 With a large number of PU lecturers, the performance of lecturers in the implementation of the Tri Dharma of Higher Education can be further improved.
 This happened to most of the PU lecturers in Indonesia, including the PU lecturers at the Jakarta College of Economics (STIE).
 Researchers have conducted an initial survey through interviews with managers of several STIEs, obtained information that several agencies complained about the dedication of lecturers in teaching, namely the lack of discipline in teaching time, and the delivery of material by lecturers which should be in accordance with the RPS (Semester Lecture Plan).
 In conducting research and community service, lecturers are considered less enthusiastic about conducting research and community service.
 Although there are several institutions that provide funds to carry out these activities, but have not been able to encourage lecturers to conduct research and community service.

 The results of interviews with several STIE lecturers, give a more or less the same picture, namely lecturers complaining of the current conditions which are very different from the past conditions, currently many demands that they must meet and carry out as a lecturer.

 In contrast to the old days who only assigned lecturers to teach.
-And the results of the distribution of questionnaires to several lecturers showed that 53% of respondents answered sometimes on statements for indicators of enthusiasm, 100% of lecturers answered sometimes in answering statements for indicators of dedication, and 90% answered sometimes for statement of absorption indicators.
+And the results of the distribution of questionnaires to several lecturers showed that 53% of respondents answered sometimes on statements for indicators of enthusiasm, 100% of lecturers answered sometimes in answering statements for indicators of dedication, and 90% answered sometimes for statement of absorption indicators (Pranitasari, 2019a).